 For the owner of a lot 5 acres or larger, this means that no building permit application will be accepted and no building permit issued until a review of the specific effects of the proposed new construction on existing surface and subsurface drainage has been completed by the Board of Delaware County Commissioners (and/or anyone they appoint for the purpose of conducting such reviews).

 Specifically, the Delaware SWCD has been appointed by the Delaware County Commissioners to conduct the inspections required for these reviews and to make evaluations about what, if any, alterations are necessary to prevent or correct any adverse effects that a proposed new construction may have on existing surface or subsurface drainage.

 The Drainage Protection Review process must be initiated prior to the building permit application process.
 Once the application is made, the Delaware SWCD will schedule an on-site visit at which the attendance builder and/or landowner is requested.
-SWCD employees handle the field and paperwork for this program, and make every effort to conduct these site evaluations in a timely fashion, generally within ten work days.
+SWCD employees handle the field inspections and paperwork and make every effort to conduct these site evaluations in a timely fashion (generally within ten working days).
 Effective October 1, 2015, the fee structure is $125 for the site visit/report, and an additional $100 inspection fee only for those sites requiring inspection, mitigation, or alterations of the existing drainage system during the building process.
 A $100 reinspection fee charge will be levied for repeated inspections for a mitigation or alteration practice due to the failure of an installer to complete the practice satisfactorily.
-Fees will be paid to Delaware County Code Compliance along with building permit fees.
+Fees will be paid to the Delaware County Code Compliance office, along with building permit fees.

 Who is required to have a Drainage Protection Review?